Support and Development

 Students will acquire a general overview of the philosophy of social research and understand how this informs research design, methods of data collection and analysis.
 They will also develop an ability to use a range of research methods, to communicate research findings effectively and an understanding of the potential use of and impact of their research within and beyond academia.

-The three core research modules are:
+The core research modules are:

-• Introduction to Social Science Research
+• Philosophy of Social Science Research (Autumn Term)

-As well as the support provided by your supervisor(s), the Midlands Graduate school webpages details support provided by the University of Birmingham in collaboration with the University of Nottingham and Warwick Social Sceinces Doctoral Training Centre.
+As well as the support provided by your supervisor(s), the Midlands Graduate school webpages details support provided by the University of Birmingham in collaboration with the University of Nottingham and Warwick Social Sciences Doctoral Training Centre.

 Facilities